Are you signed up for Utah’s best summer camp?

 Here’s the full policy: spacecenter.alpineschools.org/cancellation-policy

 The basic guide to follow is contact us quickly so we have plenty of notice and we can almost always work something out to get you rescheduled.
-If it is just a few days before that puts us in a bind so plan ahead and confirm all that are participating as best you can.
+If it is just a few days before that puts us in a bind so plan ahead and confirm plans with all that are participating as best you can.
 We do have to pay for credit card processing fees and our staff, so the closer to the day of the reservation the higher the portion of the deposit that can’t be refunded.